ICSF Columbus FC: History

+Several figures linked to the Columbus Alumni have held influential roles across Canadian and international football.
+Victor Montagliani rose to the presidencies of CONCACAF and the Canadian Soccer Association and became a FIFA vice president.
+Charlie and Joe Cuzzetto, along with Frank Ciaccia, earned senior administrative posts and places on the BC Soccer Roll of Honour.
+Various others, including Danny and Sam Lenarduzzi, Frank Iuele, and Michael Findlay, have shaped youth development, technical programmes, and national team coaching across Canada.

 In addition to winning numerous league championships, Kennedy Cups, Imperial Cups and Provincial Cups, Columbus has won the Challenge Trophy four times: 1964, 1969, 1977 and 1978 and were finalists in 1968 and 2007.

 In addition, Columbus Masters Over 35s also won a National Championship in 2003 and Western Championship in 2009 and 2013.
 The Over 40s have won two league and one cup championships.
-Since 2003, Columbus plays in the VMSL and have won a Provincial Cup, two Imperial Cups, two Western Canadian Championships and one Provincial Cup Finalist and one Canadian National Trophy Cup Finalist.
+Since 2003, Columbus has played in the VMSL and have won a Provincial Cup, two Imperial Cups, two Western Canadian Championships and one Provincial Cup Finalist and one Canadian National Trophy Cup Finalist.

 Season-by-season record

 Vancouver Columbus FC season-by-season record in the Pacific Coast League.